Port Edward, British Columbia: History

+By the early 1960s Port Edward had become the largest northern salmon canning area.
+Commercial milestones include the installations of crab canning equipment in 1953, shellfish operations in 1959 and shrimp operations in 1961.

+The Watson Island pulp mill began operations in 1951.
+Operations continued until the Skeena Cellulose pulp mill filed for bankruptcy in 2001.

 Pacific Northwest LNG (PNW LNG) had been proposed for Lelu Island, adjacent to the townsite of Port Edward.
 The project was a major joint-venture between Malaysia's state oil and gas company, Petronas, and significant partners including Sinopec and JAPEX.
 This $11 billion (CAD) project, if constructed, would have brought significant economic activity to Port Edward.
 The project was cancelled on July 25, 2017.